zesffe/refinery/README.md

 # refinery

-**refinery** enables chained form-posting using for use in forms with multiple pages.
+**refinery** enables sequenced form pages for use in HTML forms with multiple pages.

 Inspired (heavily) by `League\PipelineBuilder`.